DarrenJAN/school-notes/3b/cs-486-notes.md

   - Classify using a majority of $k$ trees
   - Trees are small, quick to train
   - Mitigates the effects of over fitting

 - Ensembles implementation 2: Boosting
   - Increase weight of good hypothesis, decrease weight of bad ones
+  - Increase weight of incorrectly-identified training entry; decrease the weight of a correctly-identified training entry
   - Bagging makes a number of assumptions (each hypothesis is equally correct, and independent)
   - This isn't true
   - Do a weighted majority using these weighted hypothesis